On the simplicity of the tensor product of two simple modules of quantum affine algebras: Introduction

 \begin{theorem}[{Theorem \ref{thm:condition of irreducibility of tensor product}}, Proposition~\ref{prop:condition of irred for Yk-1}] Let $L(M), L(M')$ be simple $U_q(\widehat{\mathfrak{sl}_k})$-modules.
 Assume either $L(M')$ is a fundamental representation at an extremal node, or both $L(M)$ and $L(M')$ are snake modules.
 Then the tensor product $L(M)\otimes L(M')$ is irreducible if and only if the highest weights $M,M'$ satisfy two combinatorial conditions ${\rm LC}_k(\m_M,\m_{M'})$ and ${\rm LC}_k(\m_{M'}, \m_M)$. \end{theorem}

-In order to prove this result, we can still make use of the quantum affine Schur-Weyl duality.
-More precisely, we use the equivalences of categories between the category $\mathscr{C}$ of finite-dimensional $U_q(\widehat{\mathfrak{sl}_k})$-modules and the categories $\mathcal{C}^{G_N}$ of finite-length $GL_N(F)$ representations, for $k>N$.
-We prove an isomorphism of rings between the Grothendieck ring of $\mathscr{C}$ and a quotient of the direct sum of the Grothendieck rings $\mathcal{C}^{G_N}$ (Proposition~\ref{prop: iso Rk's}).

-An important ingredient of the proof comes from the results of Maxim Gurevich \cite{Gur21}, who gave an algorithm to compute the decomposition of a tensor product of any two ladder representations into irreducible representations.
+In order to prove this result, we use our result on the isomorphism of Grothendieck rings, as well as the results of Maxim Gurevich \cite{Gur21}, who gave an algorithm to compute the decomposition of a tensor product of any two ladder representations into irreducible representations.

 Additionally, Hernandez and Leclerc \cite {HL10} showed that in the case of a quantum affine algebra of type $A$, there is an isomorphism between the cluster algebra structure of the Grothendieck ring of certain subcategories $\mathscr{C}_\ell$ of $\mathscr{C}$ and some Grassmannian cluster algebras.
 More precisely, there is an isomorphism between $K_0(\mathscr{C}_{\ell})$ and $\mathbb{C}[\Gr(k,n,\sim)]$, where $n = k+ \ell +1$ and $\mathbb{C}[\Gr(k,n,\sim)]$ is the quotient of $\mathbb{C}[\Gr(k,n)]$ by the ideal generated by $P_{i,i+1, \ldots, i+k-1}-1$, $i \in [n-k+1]$, where $P_{i,i+1, \ldots, i+k-1}$ is a Pl\"{u}cker coordinate.